 Barbara C. Phillips, FNP, said practitioners who want to open an independent practice should understand the business side of medicine.
-Phillips, founder and CEO of the Nurse Practitioner Business Owner consulting agency, said inadequate experience and poor planning could sink a practice before it starts.
+Phillips, founder, and CEO of the Nurse Practitioner Business Owner consulting agency said inadequate experience and poor planning could sink a practice before it starts.

 “Unfortunately, there is a steep learning curve when you first start your practice.
-This may delay progress and hinder stability and growth of the business,” Phillips said in “What are the risks for Nurse Practitioner Private Practices?”
+This may delay progress and hinder the stability and growth of the business,” Phillips said in “What are the risks for Nurse Practitioner Private Practices?”
 “And sometimes, a business will get off to such a wrong start that it’s hard to recover from it altogether.”